 Valley Water's 2020 UWMP currently shows supply surpluses in all the supply reliability scenarios, even the multiple dry year and DRA scenarios.
 However, for perspective, since the 2012-2016 drought, Valley Water has continued a call for voluntary reduction in water use by 20% compared to a 2013 baseline.
-As of April 27, 2021, Valley Water has increased the voluntary call for conservation from 20% to 25%.
+In April 27, 2021, Valley Water increased the voluntary call for conservation from 20% to 25%.
+As of June 9, 2021, Valley Water has called for a mandatory reduction in water use by 15% compared to a 2019 baseline (equivalent to 33% compared to a 2013 baseline).
 Furthermore, for comparison, Valley Water's 2020 MAP report, which is an update to Valley Water's WSMP report, shows projected supplies matching projected demands, based on minimum proposed projects and programs necessary to meet Valley Water's level of service goal.
 Valley Water's Board of Directors updated its long-term water supply reliability level of service goal in January 2019, which is to develop supplies to meet 100% of annual water demand during non-drought years and at least 80% of annual water demand in drought years.
-Future projects and programs in the WSMP and MAP updates were developed in accordance with this policy to minimize the need to call for water use reductions greater than 20%, and to avoid overinvestment in water supply projects and programs.
+Future projects and programs in the WSMP and MAP updates were developed in accordance with this policy to minimize the need to call for water use reductions greater than 20% during droughts, and to avoid overinvestment in water supply projects and programs.
+Through the WSMP and MAP updates and other planning efforts, SJW has and will continue to work closely with Valley Water on selecting cost-effective and beneficial water supply projects to pursue.

-Supply reliability analyses from Valley Water's 2020 MAP report are shown in Figure 7-2 through Figure 7-5.33 Figure 7-2 and Figure 7-3 represent baseline conditions, which assume baseline projects34 are completed.
+Supply reliability analyses from Valley Water's 2020 MAP report are shown in Figure 7-2 through Figure 7-5.
+Figure 7-2 and Figure 7-3 represent baseline conditions, which assume baseline projects are completed.
 Figure 7-2 shows average supplies used to meet non-drought year demands.
 Figure 7-3 shows water supplies to meet 2040 demands in an extended drought.
 According to the report, assuming baseline projects, new investments as outlined in the WSMP will be needed to meet the level of service goal between 2035 and 2040.